denten-books/plain-text/2-device.md

 the Google Books ngram corpus [@michel_quantitative_2011].](images/technology-chart.png)

-In this light, the pre-WWII concern with literary technique anticipates the post-war turn towards technology as a field of cultural analysis.
+Seen in this light, the pre-WWII concern with literary technique anticipates the post-war turn towards technology as a field of cultural analysis.
 The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
+The turn towards technique entailed a mechanistic understanding of language and literature, by which linguistic phenomena began to be viewed as a system of moving parts, which produced meaning through use.
+The turn to technique meant also that the mechanisms of meaning production were also accessible to a mass audience.
+The Russian formalists in particular understood their task as one of radical democratization.
+High literature that was once the purview of the select few could now belong to the proletariat at large.
+This meant that the reading and the writing of literature could be distilled into a set of reproducible rules---technique over art---which could be learned and shared widely.

+Beyond its political context, the mechanization of language must also be seen in its instrumental environment.
+As we shall see in the later sections of this chapter, the developments in aesthetic theory followed a period of rapid innovation in the technologies of the word.
+The rise of formalist and structuralist thought---philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
+That is not to say that technology and theory stand in a reductive causal relationship to each other.
+They form rather a feedback loop, in which instruments, practices, and explanatory models evolve in response to one another.
+My understanding of the literary device in both of its senses---as technique and a mechanism---is not motivated by mere linguistic play.
+Placing literary theoretical constructs in their technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
+The emergence of literary technique, language games, and programmable media---punch cards and ticker tape---all form the part of the same cultural complex, which cannot be understood by looking at its constituent parts in isolation.
+The origins of computer science and literary formalism stem from a set of shared ideas, theoretical models, and technological contingencies emerging at the turn of the twentieth century.

 In his "Art as Device," Shklovsky writes: